t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 4. Enter **Windows Sandbox** into the "Application Name" field.

 ### Option 2: Using Powershell
+To publish Windows Sandbox to your host pool using PowerShell:

-1. Open Windows Powershell on your local machine:
+1. Open Windows PowerShell on your local machine.
 2. Run the following command to sign in to your Azure account:
 ```cmd
 az login